Aravind104/digital-branding-project-04/README.md

 # :smiley: Hi !!
 I'm Aravind

-In this digital-branding-page i used below `tech stack` to implemented project
+In this digital-branding-landing-page i used below `tech stack` to implement the project

 - HTML5
 - CSS3